 Coastal Prairie Conservancy’s Indian Grass Preserve, 31975 Hebert Rd, Waller, TX 77484.

-This class is targeted for all levels of photographers who are interested in Photography Dragonflies
+This class is targeted for all levels of photographers who are interested in Photography of Dragonflies

 About the Instructor:

 Kathy Adams Clark has been a professional nature photographer since 1995.

 Kathy’s photos have been published in hundreds of places including Family Fun, Nature's Best, New York Times, Birder's World, and Ranger Rick.
 AAA Journey, Texas Parks & Wildlife, and Texas Highways magazines have used Kathy’s photos on their cover.
 Her photos have also appeared in numerous books and calendars including the Barnes & Noble Ireland Countryside Calendar, the cover of the Arbor Foundation Rainforest Calendar, and the Sierra Engagement Calendar.
 Kathy’s photos of Houston were compiled into a calendar offered in Costco in 2016.